Involved in a Construction Dispute? Consider Alternative Dispute Resolution Services

 Is Arbitration Right for My Dispute?

 Arbitrations are best for disputes in which both parties want a cost-effective, quick resolution to a dispute without the long-term stress and expenses associated with a lengthy trial process.
 Another advantage to arbitration compared to a trial is that the arbitrator is highly knowledgeable in the subject matter compared to leaving the decision in the hands of a judge or jury unfamiliar with construction processes.
 It is especially important for construction professionals to have an arbitrator in place that can hear each side of a dispute and understand the intricacies of the dispute in the context of a construction dispute.
 Although arbitrations have many advantages, some disadvantages include that binding arbitrations leave little wiggle room for displeased parties as they cannot appeal a decision made after undergoing this process.
 This can lead to some challenges with preserving a relationship if one side of a dispute is frustrated with the arbitrator’s ruling.

 Consult a Knowledgeable Attorney

 If you are involved in a construction dispute, it’s important to evaluate all your legal options.
 This includes whether or not you should pursue mediation, arbitration, or litigation.
-Fortunately, construction firms have a reliable advocate in their corner when they consult the Chattanooga construction lawyers from Cotney Construction Law.
+Fortunately, construction firms have a reliable advocate in their corner when they consult the Chattanooga construction lawyers from Cotney Attorneys & Consultants.
 We can closely assess the facts related to your case and develop a strategy that protects your best interests and ensures the long-term success of your construction business.
 For any of your construction legal needs, consult our Knoxville construction attorneys.